combient/nodebb-plugin-medals/README.md

   - Required `uuid` and `uid`
   - Return successful or error
   - Currently available to admins and global mods
+- `api.post('/medals/user/favourite', { favourite: [tru/false], uuid, uid })`
+  - Add medal to users favourites
+  - Requires `favourite`, `uuid` and `uid`
+  - Return successful or error
+  - Currently available to admins
+  - Also used when a user favourites his/her own medals

 ## Custom hooks